meysamhadeli/problem-details/README.md

  ```
 ### Handeling unhandled error for echo:

 If we don't have specific status code by default our status code is `500` and we can write a `config option` for problem details in our `ErrorHandler` and override a new staus code and additinal info for our error.
+(We configured http.StatusInternalServerError change to http.StatusBadRequest base on example in our error handler)

 ```go
 // sample with handling unhanded error to customize return status code with problem details